 Notice that we run this command with sudo privileges.
 Otherwise, the permission for the file won’t update.

-In this tutorial, we learned about the frequently encountered Docker daemon connectivity issue.
+In this article, we learned about the frequently encountered Docker daemon connectivity issue.

-Finally, this issue occurs when the Docker service is not started correctly, or we don't have the proper user privileges to access the Docker service.
+This issue occurs when the Docker service is not started correctly or when we don’t have the proper user privileges to access the Docker service.

 We looked into various ways to solve this issue by adding the user into the docker group and changing the permission of the sock file.